-Attendance during face-to-face time is very important in the Medical Assisting program.
-Absences and tardiness are significant areas of interest by potential employers such that any violation of the above will significantly lower the student's work habits grade as outlined in the department's grading policy.
+Absences and tardies are of significant interest to potential employers such that any violation of the above will significantly lower the student's work habits grade as outlined in the department's grading policy.

 A student who finds it necessary to be absent MUST notify the Medical Assisting Program Director/Instructor at least one hour prior to the start of class that day.
 Failure of notification will result in: